devflowinc/blog/apps/frontend/src/content/blog/build_rag_in_rust.md

 ## Step 2.
 Generate a search query string to embed and use for retrieval from the user's prompt

-Embeddings function that it works best to query with the hallucinated response to a user's prompt rather than the prompt itself.
+Embeddings function such that it works best to query with the hallucinated response to a user's prompt rather than the prompt itself.
 This is because you want to perform vector retrieval using the embedding for the theoretical inference more so than you do the prompt.

-It is unlikely that relevant information will have an embedding similar to that of a question in example.
+In example, it is unlikely that relevant information will have an embedding similar to that of a question.

 To that end, you want to take the user's prompt and generate a short inference off it to do vector retrieval with as follows.
 [Full implementation here](https://github.com/arguflow/arguflow/blob/main/server/src/handlers/message_handler.rs#L365).